 Jacob Hale (Secretary)

 Chris Hebb has been interested in getting a makerspace going in Greencastle since late 2012 and also enjoys Robotics competitions.
 He is a long time hacker and ‘maker’ with too many hobbies & not enough time.
-His current projects include using the Printrbot 3D printer he assembled (and testing an SLA 3D printer), 3D scanning using a Kinect & Walabot, and learning arduino/raspberry pi programming.
+His current interests include 3D printering, scanning and photogrammetry, and learning micro:bit/raspberry pi programming.
 It was a little too warm last winter for the snow gun made from an air compressor/power washer project, but there’s always this winter…

 Brian Howard is a computer science assistant professor at DePauw University with experience in computer graphics, music, programming, & mathematics.
 He’s taught both adults and kids about programming and math.